-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-This PIA is for the National TeleCritical Care Program, previously known as Tele-Intensive Care (TeleICU), utilizes the eCareManager (eCM) software.
-The eCareManager software is the primary component of TeleCritical Care that allows Intensivists and nurses to monitor patients in remote Intensive Care Units (ICU) (patient care sites).
+This PIA is for the TeleCritical Care Program (TCC), previously known as National TeleCritical Care Program, that utilizes the eCare Manager (eCM) software.
+The eCare Manager software is the primary component of TeleCritical Care that allows intensivists and nurses to monitor patients in remote intensive care units (ICU) (patient care sites).
 The heart of TeleCritical Care is a central monitoring center, which is located at a Veterans Affairs Medical Center (VAMC) with a concentration of intensivists and experienced critical care nurses.
-The monitoring center is connected to intensive care unit (ICU) rooms in various associated VAMCs.
+The monitoring center is connected to intensive care unit rooms in various associated VAMCs.
 This program improves access to specialized, enhanced ICU care.